UnifiedPush/specifications/specifications.md

 * application: with the end user application package name
 * token: with a random token to identify the connection between the connector and the distributor

-When the distributor handles this action :
+The distributor MUST send a broadcast intent to one of the following action when it handles this action:
-* MUST send a broadcast intent to the action org.unifiedpush.android.connector.NEW_ENDPOINT of the registered app, with 2 String extras :
+* org.unifiedpush.android.connector.NEW_ENDPOINT
-	* token: the token supplied by the end user application during registration
+* org.unifiedpush.android.connector.REGISTRATION_REFUSED
-	* endpoint: the endpoint
+* org.unifiedpush.android.connector.REGISTRATION_FAILED

 ### org.unifiedpush.android.distributor.UNREGISTER